fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

     indicator, record the arrival aerodrome name against attribute `arrivalAerodorme.name` of class `Arrival.AerodromeReference`.

-Figure 42 presents an object model for destination/arrival information assuming reception of the FPL
+The image below presents an object model for destination/arrival information assuming reception of the FPL

 ```